Lightning-Universe/Pose-app/README.md

 * More to come!
 (Deploying for new videos, active learning, etc.)

 ## Installation
-For now, the installation assumes a local editable installation of `lightning`, `lightning-pose-app`, and `lightning-pose`
+For now, the installation assumes a local editable installation of `lightning-pose`

 # Local Setup